 She was most recently seen as a Swing in the West End production of the RSC’s Matilda The Musical, which is still going strong at the Cambridge Theatre.

-Siveter has also been involved in a number of concerts, such as Spirit of Fire (Royal Albert Hall), West End to Broadway (Palace Theatre) and Tommy in Concert (Palace Theatre).
-She was a singer for CABBAret! and a dancer for The Rhythmics too.
-Her other theatre credits include: The Wiz (Hackney Empire), Snow White and the Seven Dwarves (Bristol Hippodrome), Peter Pan (Reading Hexagon) and Mother Goose (Oxford Playhouse).
-She also performed in further shows on the P&O Aurora, such as Elvis The Musical, Half A Sixpence and Jolsen, and has worked as a choreographer on both In Touch (Bridewell Theatre) and Rent (Garrick Theatre).
+Her other theatre credits include Mother Goose (Oxford Playhouse, Peter Pan (Reading Hexagon), Snow White and the Seven Dwarves (Bristol Hippodrome) and The Wiz (Hackney Empire).
+She has also been involved in a number of concerts, such as Spirit of Fire (Royal Albert Hall), West End to Broadway (Palace Theatre) and Tommy in Concert (Palace Theatre), as well as appearing as a singer for CABBAret! and a dancer for The Rhythmics.
+Additionally, she has worked as a choreographer on both In Touch (Bridewell Theatre) and Rent (Garrick Theatre).

-Helen Siveter is a highly talented performer who is a joy to behold She has done the rounds as a swing/ensemble member and covered a variety of principal roles, but is yet to find herself in a full-time principal role.
-Time can be a friend or an enemy to us all, but I think time is on Siveter’s side and that we will see her leading the company of a West End show sooner than later.
+Helen Siveter is a highly talented performer who is a joy to behold on stage.
+She has done the rounds as a swing/ensemble member and covered a variety of principal roles, but is yet to find herself in a full-time principal role.
+Time can be a friend or an enemy to us all, but time is surely on the side of this rising star.